As I told Wellness Mama on the podcast episode, “I don’t think SIBO can ever truly heal unless you understand what caused your SIBO.”

 If you’re reading this post, chances are you’ve been diagnosed with SIBO or IBS and are looking for answers.
 You may even have had treatment for SIBO but you don’t feel completely well yet and have some persistent symptoms.
 Or maybe you’re one of the many people who have relapsing SIBO.

-What many people don’t know is the fact that something caused bacteria to overgrow in the small intestine and it’s not until you’ve also addressed the cause will you be truly free of SIBO.
+What many people don’t know is the fact that something caused bacteria to overgrow in the small intestine.
+It’s not until you’ve also addressed the cause will you be truly free from SIBO.

 Let’s have a look at the causes that drive the development of SIBO.

 Generally, there are 4 major categories of causes.

 The small intestine has a “cleansing wave” that sweeps bacteria towards the colon.
 This wave, called the migrating motor complex, should occur every 90 minutes on an empty stomach.
 When there are problems with this wave, bacteria are not swept out of the small intestine and so they stay there and multiply.
 Conditions that affect this wave include post-infectious IBS, hypothyroidism, and chronic stealth infections like Lyme disease and viral infections.
 There are many other conditions that affect motility.